Raathigesh/Raathigesh.github.io/_posts/2016-03-13-Redux-Simplified.md

 ---
-published: true
-layout: post
-excerpt: "Flux is a pattern propsed by facebook to build react applications.
-Flux is not a library but a pattern like MVC.
-Flux mandates a uni-directional data flow."
-modified: {}
+title:  "Redux Simplified"
+categories:
+  - Web
 tags:
-  - ReactJS
-  - Redux
-  - Flux
+  - React
-comments: true
 ---

-## What the flux is flux?
 [Flux](https://facebook.github.io/flux/) is a pattern proposed by facebook to build ReactJS applications.
 Flux is not a library but a pattern like MVC.
 Flux mandates an uni-directional data flow.

 A typical flux implementation has three components.